Soojin-Lee0819/Computational-Artwork/Mar30/README.md

 ## Challenge & Process Explanation

 ### Draw Schematic First
-Following Professor Michael Shiloh's advice, for this project, I started with schematic.
-I first draw the schematic and start building the circuit.
-Once I had a profound idea on what function I want my circuit to have, drawing schematic without a physical circuit was not as challenging as I thought it would be.
-Since it was my first time using potentiometer, I didn't know symbol is used to represent potentiometer on schematic.
-There were different symbols used for potentiometer, slightly different from one another.
+Following Professor Michael Shiloh's advice, for this project, I started with drawing schematic, then I built the circuit.
+Since I had a profound idea on what functions I want my circuit to have, drawing schematic without a physical circuit was not as challenging as I thought it would be.
+However, because it was my first time using potentiometer, I didn't know the symbol of potentiometer for schematic.
+When I searched on Google, there were different symbols used for potentiometer, each symbol slightly different from one another.
 I ended up using a potentiometer symbol from https://qxf2.com/blog/arduino-tutorials-for-testers-light-dimmer/ this website.
-When drawing a schematic, I made sure I assign Potentiometer (Analog Input) to A0-A5 and LED Lights to six PWM pins (3, 5, 6, 9, 10, and 11), in case I use lights for Analog Outputs.
+When drawing a schematic, I made sure I assign Potentiometer (Analog Input) to A0-A5, and LED Lights to six PWM pins (3, 5, 6, 9, 10, and 11), in case I use lights for Analog Outputs.

 ### Build & Rebuild Circuit
 When I start building the circuit, I focused on the functionality of the circuit.
 I wanted to build it in a way that it is easy for users to press button, dial potentiometer and be able to see LED lights without being blocked by wires or the resistors.
 It was challenging because for this project, I use a lot of inputs and outputs; five lights, four buttons, and a potentiometer.
 I built a circuit and I had to completely remove everything and rebuild it several times to build a circuit that I was satisfied with.
 The key thing that helped me to build a clean circuit was to understand the electricity flow on the breadboard.